Real Life UP Movie House & House That Can Fly

-“UP” Movie House, do you remember the UP movie?
+Up, do you remember the UP movie?
 “Adventure is out there!”
-I was tickled pink when I found out about a real-life UP house built by Bangerter Homes in Harriman, Utah in July of 2011.
+I was tickled pink when I found out about a real-life UP movie house that was built by Bangerter Homes in Harriman, Utah in July of 2011.

-But, only a couple of the rooms from the “UP” movie were replicated.
+But, only a couple of the rooms from the Up movie house were replicated.
 The builders used their imagination for the rest of the home which includes extra bedrooms, a movie theater, a finished basement, and they added a garage.

-The 2,800 square foot Victorian replica was on the market for $399,000 and is located at 13222 S. Herriman Rose, 5390 West in Harriman, Utah.
+The 2,800 square-foot Victorian replica was on the market for $399,000 and is located at 13222 S. Herriman Rose, 5390 West in Harriman, Utah.
 It has 4 bedrooms and 4 bathrooms.
-Tours where then ongoing until it was sold.
+Tours were ongoing until it was sold.

-But what about flying houses, can houses really fly like in the “UP” movie?
-Back in March of 2011, National Geographic had a team at an airstrip in Los Angeles build a 16 x 16 foot, 18 foot tall house and used 300, 8 foot brightly colored weather balloons, and set a world record for “largest balloon cluster flight ever attempted.
-Their real-life “UP” house went up 10,000 feet and flew for about an hour.
-The experiment was for a new National Geographic show called How Hard Can It Be.
+But what about flying houses, can houses really fly?
+Back in March of 2011, National Geographic had a team at an airstrip in Los Angeles build a 16 x 16 foot, 18-foot tall house and used 300, 8 foot brightly colored weather balloons, and set a world record for the “largest balloon cluster flight ever attempted.
+Their real-life Up house went up 10,000 feet and flew for about an hour.
+The Up experiment was for a new National Geographic show called How Hard Can It Be.
 I wish I had seen that, it would have been magical.
 Seeing the pictures and reading about it is close to magic.

 Lift Off.
 It took a lot of work to get everything balanced just right to get the house flying straight up and level.
 I am thinking of this as an extra, extra large hot air balloon ride, but it’s a flying house, pinch me, it is a flying house.

 Goodbye flying house.
-Goodbye Real Life UP house; hope you like your new owners.
+Goodbye Real Life UP movie house; hope you like your new owners.

-Another movie house like the “UP” house is Fun with Dick and Jane movie house.
+Another Movie houses like the “Up” house is Fun with Dick and Jane movie house.